brianshumate/ansible-hubot/examples/README_VAGRANT.md

 ### Hubot Configurate!

-At a minimum, visit the variables defined in the following files:
+At a minimum, visit the variables defined in the following file:

+* `vars/main.yml`

+There are also some variables which usually should not need modification in:

 * `defaults/main.yml`
-* `vars/main.yml`

 There is more information in the main project [README](README.md) about these variables.